JigsawStack/insanely-fast-whisper-truss-api/README.md

 * 🎤 Transcribe audio to text at blazing fast speeds
 * 📖 Fully open source and deployable on any GPU cloud provider
 * 🗣️ Built-in speaker diarization
-* ⚡ Easy to use and Fast API layer
+* ⚡ Easy to use and API layer
 * 📃 Async background tasks and webhooks
 * 🔥 Optimized for concurrency and parallel processing
 * ✅ Task management, cancel and status endpoints